GridTools/gt4py/src/functional/iterator/ARCHITECTURE.md

 `fundef` returns a wrapper around the function, which dispatches `__call__` to a hook if a predicate is met (used for *tracing*).
 By default the original function is called (used in *embedded* mode).

-`fendef` return a wrapper that dispatches to a registered function.
-If `backend` is in the keyword arguments and not `None` `fendef_codegen` will be called and the result passed directly to the backend, otherwise `fendef_embedded` will be called.
+`fendef` returns a wrapper that dispatches to a registered function.
+If `backend` is in the keyword arguments and not `None`, `fendef_codegen` will be called (can be passed as a keyword arg, by default `tracing.fendef_tracing` will be imported and used.) and the result passed directly to the backend, otherwise `fendef_embedded` will be called.
 The fendef wrapper also has a `.format_itir()` method to invoke code generators and anything else that turns a fencil into text.

 ## Embedded execution